-Joint M.A. with Women's and Gender Studies
+Joint M.A. with Women's, Gender, and Sexuality Studies

 WMNS 205a, or a foundational course alternative.